 One of my favorite characters from my childhood was Winnie the Pooh.
 I had a stuffed Pooh bear that I kept on my bed with my Raggedy Ann and Raggedy Andy dolls.
-Pooh was part of my stuffed animal “family” and I played with him for hours at a time, thinking up adventures similar to the stories shown in some of the magical Disney animated movies I loved to watch.
+Pooh was part of my stuffed animal “family” and I played with him for hours at a time, thinking up all kinds of adventures.

-I recently watched a screening copy of The Many Adventures of Winnie the Pooh and was reminded instantly why I loved this movie and Winnie the Pooh in particular.
+I recently watched The Many Adventures of Winnie the Pooh and was reminded instantly why I love this movie — and Winnie the Pooh in particular.
 The characters are all stuffed animals belonging to Christopher Robin.
 When the film opens, you see them scattered about his bedroom, and this part of the film is not animated.
-Right there, at that moment, I remember thinking this validated what I already knew as a smart little girl: that my own stuffed animals were real, but maybe only I knew that.
+Right there, at that moment, I remember thinking this validated what I already knew as a smart little girl: that my own stuffed animals were real, but maybe only I knew that!

 This film has such a magical way of bringing these characters to life.
 The personalities of each animal are very distinct, not unlike the current animated movies popular today.
 The friendships between the animals and how they help each other out are important lessons for children, all tucked inside the imaginative forest where they live.